ddimatos/git-release-workflow/develop-release-deploy.md

 After some time, you end up with no longer used branches in the repository.
 Here we will cover how to remove them.

-Remeber, a `git pull` also performs a `git fetch` and that in turn pulls down the tracking branches from origin.
+Remember, a `git pull` also performs a `git fetch` and that in turn pulls down the tracking branches from origin.
 After some time , if you run a `git branch` command that will see many origin/* branches in the local repository that no longer exist on remote.